TheHien04/Heart-Diease-/README.md

 ### **Domain 2 – Gender vs Heart Disease**
 - **Goal:** Compare disease rates between male and female.
-- **Key Insight:** Males show slightly higher prevalence.
-This aligns with medical literature, where men often develop heart disease at earlier ages due to hormonal and lifestyle differences.
+- **Key Insight:**
+  Males in the dataset show a consistently higher prevalence of heart disease compared to females.
+  This aligns with medical evidence, where hormonal protection (e.g., estrogen) often delays onset in women until post-menopause.
+  The insight emphasizes the need for **gender-specific screening and prevention strategies**.
 - **Dashboard:**
 ![Domain 2](Image/Domain%202.png)